kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 An interface declares the behaviour of your software, whose implementation lives in a class;
 with the use of interfaces, your classes expose the behaviour, which is further exploited by polymorphism.
-This means more than one class can implement the interface, so that you can interchangeably use one class or another.
+This means more than one class can implement the interface so that you can interchangeably use one class or another.
 Java has interfaces and Python does not need them.
-We will come to the why they are not needed in Python in its corresponding section.
+This is explained later in this chapter.

 **Java**